Apartment | 1 BR | 1 BA | 4 Sleeps

 $161 per day

-"Chicago" is thought to be named so after the strong-smelling leeks or wild garlic growing along the Chicago River, and derived from the Native-American Algonquian language version of shikaakwa, translated as “striped skunk” or “smelly onion”.
-Not a romantic prospect, perhaps, however the city fortunately offers many distractions.
+"Chicago" is thought to be named so after the strong-smelling leeks or wild garlic growing along the Chicago River, and derived from the Native-American Algonquian language version of Ishikawa, translated as “striped skunk” or “smelly onion”.
+Not a romantic prospect, perhaps, however, the city, fortunately, offers many distractions.
 What’s not alluring about a lakefront city, rich in diversity and history.

 Theaters and museums are among the best in the world, offering live entertainment and opportunities to appreciate the arts and all forms of music.
 With more than 300 parks, no matter the season or the reason, choices for outdoor activity are bountiful, varied and affordable.